-There are multiple types of chains and there are multiple types of rollers.
-Both serving one purpose.
-As your customer comes into to the tunnel, the chain turns on, the vehicle drives over it, a roller will raise up and the roller will catch the back wheel and push the car forward.
+Rollers and chain work together for the basic purpose of moving a vehicle from one end of your tunnel to the other.
+As your customer comes into to the tunnel, the motor-powered chain turns on, the vehicle drives over it, a roller raises up, and the roller catches the back wheel and pushes the car forward.
 Simple as that, right?
+Not quite!

-Chains work congruently together by using a pin and cotter which keeps the links together.
-There are 16 link chains and 32 link chains.
-The pin and cotter gives the chain the ability to shorten or lengthen when needed.
-There always has to be a way to adjust the chain otherwise after running for a while it will stretch.
+Chains work congruently together by using a pin and cotter to keep the links together.
+There are 16-link chains and 32-link chains.
+The pin and cotter gives the chain the ability to shortened or lengthened as needed.
+There always has to be a way to adjust the chain, because it stretches after running for an extended period of time.

-Stretching causes the chain to jump off the gears, and/or pop a roller which in turn will keep the system from working.
-The car wash operator always wants to keep the chain at a certain tension.
-Tom Allen, Operations of Kleen-Rite, says that 99% of carwashes have a tensioner on which is usually made out of air over hydraulics or air cylinders.
-Both stretch the chain when you turn the system on to keep the chain tight.
+Stretching causes the chain to jump off the gears and/or pop a roller, which in turn will keep the system from working.
+A car wash operator should always keep the chain at a proper tension.
+Tom Allen, Senior Technician at Kleen-Rite, says that most car washes have a tensioner that uses hydraulics or air cylinders to automatically tighten the chain when you turn on the system.

 “If the chain is not tight, it will not operate correctly and will end up popping off drag gears,” Allen said.
-“And if that happens you could very well break a link meaning your chain has broken.”
+“And if that happens you could very well break a link and have a completely non-functioning chain.”

-Allen says high volume car washes should be checked once a week.
-Standard car washes that wash 75-100 cars a day should be checked once a month.
-If you have a wash that brings in 200-300 cars a day, then it should be checked daily.
+Allen recommends that standard car washes servicing 75-100 cars a day should be checked at least once a month.
+If you have a high-volume wash that brings in 200-300 cars a day, then it should be checked daily.

-“Nothing is worse than your whole system breaking down due to low maintenance work and you have to call up Kleen-Rite asking for extra rollers next day air,” Allen said.
-“The time to replace your chains and rollers is taking away business from you and that is not what you want as an operator.”
+“Nothing is worse than your whole system breaking down due to low maintenance and having to call up Kleen-Rite asking for extra rollers shipped next day air,” Allen said.
+“The time you use to replace your chains and rollers during peak business hours is costing you money, and that is not what you want as an operator.”

-To keep proper preventative maintenance, car wash operators should always have extra rollers, link chains, links and pins on their shelves.
-No matter what kind of chain you have, you must have spares of everything.
-All and all you should be visually inspecting all conveyor tunnels and car wash bays.
+Automatic car wash operators should always have extra rollers, chain links, chain sections, and pins on their shelves.
+No matter what kind of chain you have, you must have spares of every part that can possibly break!